-A. Oc

-Α0 Respondent Information (Not for Pub dication)

-Name: Nasrin Fatima

-A0 Title: Assistant Provost

-A0 A0 Office: Institutional Research & Effectiveness

-A0 Mailing Address: Couper Adm.
-Bldg.
-Rm.
-306

-A0 City/State/Zip/Country: Binghamton, NY 13902-6000 USA

-A0 Phone: 607-777-2365

-Fax: 607-777-4513

-A0 E-mail Address: nfatima@binghamton.edu

-A0 for reference on your institution's Web site?
-Yes No

-Α0 Are your responses to the CDS posted Tor reference on your institution's web site?
-X INO

-A0 If yes, please provide the URL of the co orresponding Web page: http://www.binghamton.edu/oira/common-data-set.html

-A0A analytic convention, cannot provide dat ms on the CDS for which you cannot use the requested a for the cohort requested, whose methodology is unclear, or aments in general.
-This information will not be published but DS items.

-A 1 Address Information

-A1 Name of College/University: State University of New York at Binghamton (Binghamton Uni

-A1 Mailing Address: P.O.
-Box 6000

-A1 City/State/Zip/Country: Binghamton, NY 13902-6000

-A1 Street Address (if different): 4400 Vestal Parkway East

-A1 City/State/Zip/Country: Binghamton, NY 13902

-A1 Main Phone Number: 607-777-2000

-A1 WWW Home Page Address: www.binghamton.edu

-A1 Admissions Phone Number: 607-777-2171

-A1 Admissions Toll-Free Phone Number: not applicable

-A1 Admissions Office Mailing Address: P.O.
-Box 6001

-A1 City/State/Zip/Country: Binghamton, NY 13902-6001

-A1 Admissions Fax Number: 607-777-4445

-A1 Admissions E-mail Address: admit@binghamton.edu

-A1 If there is a separate URL for your www2.binghamton.edu/admissions

-AI school's online application, please wwwz.bingnamion.edd/admissions

-specify:

-A 1 specify.
+A1 Name of College/University: State University of New York at Binghamton (Binghamton Ur A1 Mailing Address: P.O.
+Box 6000 A1 City/State/Zip/Country: Binghamton, NY 13902-6000 A1 Street Address (if different): 4400 Vestal Parkway East A1 City/State/Zip/Country: Binghamton, NY 13902 A1 Main Phone Number: 607-777-2000 A1 WWW Home Page Address: www.binghamton.edu A1 Admissions Phone Number: 607-777-2171 A1 Admissions Toll-Free Phone Number: not applicable A1 Admissions Office Mailing Address: P.O.
+Box 6001 A1 City/State/Zip/Country: Binghamton, NY 13902-6001 A1 Admissions Fax Number: 607-777-4445 A1 Admissions E-mail Address: admit@binghamton.edu A1 If there is a separate URL for your www2.binghamton.edu/admissions school's online application, please specify:

-Α1 If you have a mailing address other

-than the above to which applications

-should be sent, please provide:
+If you have a mailing address other than the above to which applications should be sent, please provide:

-should be sent, please provide.

-A2 Source of institutional control (Check conty one):
+A2 Source of institutional control (Check only one):

+COMICO CI INCINIMICIAN CONTROL (CINES

-Public X only one).
+A2 Public X

-A2 Private (nonprofit) ^
+A2 Private (nonprofit)

-Proprietary
+Δ2 Proprietary

-74 Торпскагу

-А3 Classify your undergraduate instituti on:
+A3 Classify your undergraduate institution:

+, Ciacon, year arracigramatic member ••••

-A3 Coeducational college X
+А3 Coeducational college X

-A3 Men's college
+А3 Men's college

 A3 Women's college

-73 vvoinoira college

-A 4 Academic year calendar:
+A4 Academic year calendar:

-A4 A4 Semester X
+A4 Semester X

-A4 A4 Quarter ^
+A4 Quarter

-A4 A4 Trimester
+A4 Trimester

-A4 A4 4-1-4
+A4 4-1-4

-Continuous

-A4
+A4 Continuous

-Α4 Differs by program (describe):
+A4 Differs by program (describe):

-Other (describe):
+A4 Other (describe):